Dental Crowns Up-Close

 Since tooth decay exempts no one, does that make both children and adults candidates for dental crowns?

 The answer is yes.
-For children, dental crowns may be applied to save a primary tooth that’s so damaged, it can’t support a filling.
+The dentist uses a dental cap if your child’s primary tooth is far too damaged for filling.
 Oral hygiene is tougher to maintain on young kids, especially toddlers.
 This makes it all the more necessary to ensure protection for the teeth at high risk for tooth decay.
 In most cases, for children, dentists would recommend stainless steel crowns as a temporary measure.
 As children mostly have primary teeth, these stainless steel crowns would simply come out naturally when the primary tooth is ready to go and make way for the permanent tooth.

 Now, adults have a greater need for dental crowns than children.
-Permanent teeth, when gone, are gone forever.
+However, there is no chance for regrowth when we lose our permanent teeth.
 This makes it imperative for adults to take measures to save a damaged tooth sooner than later.

 Primarily, an adult needs a dental crown to protect a weak tooth from breaking.
-For instance, if a tooth is cracked, bacteria gleefully finds a place to call a habitat in that crack.
+For instance, bacteria will happily collect on a cracked tooth.

 This makes way for tooth decay, quite inevitable.
 To prevent this from happening, dentists recommend a dental crown over the cracked tooth to hold it together, prevent it from breaking, and cover the cracked parts to keep cavities from forming.
 Time does things to our teeth that are sometimes hard to go against.